 Current aggregation companies working with the Conservation Cropping Protocol as of April 2021:

 - Farmers Edge (for their agronomic customers): 1-866-724-3343

 - Trimble (formerly AgriTrend) Aggregation: 1-877-276-7526

 While the offset selling price has been normally divided by around a 1/3 to 2/3 Aggregator/Farmer split for Conservation Cropping offsets, this can vary.
 Other protocols may be different.

 The information contained here is the interpretation of Agriculture and Irrigation.
-Alberta’s carbon offset system is managed by Alberta Environment and Parks.
+Alberta’s carbon offset system is managed by Alberta Environment and Protected Areas.
 Offset projects must comply with the most recent quantification protocols and program requirements outlined under the Alberta Emission Offset System.

 Was this page helpful?

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.